jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-presigned-url.rst

 ..
 Copyright 2010-2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

    This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (the "License").
-You may not use this file except in compliance with the License.
+You may not use this file except inS compliance with the License.
 A copy of the License is located at http://creativecommons.org/licenses/by-nc-sa/4.0/.

    This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND,